AriFordsham/GHCWiki/dependent-haskell/phase2.md

 coercionKind::Coercion->PairType-- the two types might have different kinds-- if Pair t1 t2 = coercionKind co, k1 = typeKind t1, and k2 = typeKind t2, then-- Pair k1 k2 = corcionKind (promoteCoercion co)promoteCoercion::Coercion->Coercion
 ```

+**Note that**`pomoteCoercion` becomes a function that transforms one coercion (tree) into another; it is no longer a coercion constructor (i.e. the existing `KindCo` vanishes).  **SLPJ: is this true?**?

 ### A small wrinkle: we need coercion quantification back

-If `~#` is homogeneous in Core, then how do we support heterogeneous equality in Haskell?
+If `~#` is homogeneous in Core, then how do we support heterogeneous equality in Haskell? **SPJP: please motivate why we need it at all**.
 Easy: just use an equality between the kinds and then one between the types.
 But it's not so easy in practice.
 Examine the definition of `~~`, written as a Core datatype, even though it's really a class:

 ```
 -- this version is wrong!data(~~):: forall k1 k2. k1 -> k2 ->ConstraintwhereMkHEq:: forall k1 k2 (a :: k1)(b :: k2).(k1 ~# k2)->(a ~# b)-> a ~~ b